-Figure 26: Example of transformation of points of calculation from ATS station location to border line
+Figure 39: Example of transformation of points of calculation from ATS station location to border line

 As a result of the calculations of the 2nd stage of practical case, it was left to account for about 600 sectors.
-An example of the calculation results for point 13 is presented in Table 10.
-Only 7 sectors individually provided an excess of the threshold (–109 dBm at UMTS receiver input), but in order to sum up the individual interference, there should be involved so many other sectors that, as a result of addition, give a total level that lower then protection criterion.
+An example of the calculation results for point 13 is presented in Table 9.
+Only 7 sectors individually provided an excess of the threshold (–109 dBm at UMTS receiver input), but in order to sum up the individual interference, so many other sectors should have been involved that, as a result of addition, it will give a total level that was lower than protection criterion.
 For these selected stations the individual measures to reduce the level of emissions are applied including switching-off the interfering sectors.